adobe/react-spectrum/rfcs/2020-v3-telemetry.md

 }
 ```

-which any reasonable bundler + minifier would compile away in the case that `RSP_EXCLUDE_TELEMETRY` was set.
+Any reasonable bundler + minifier would thus compile this away in the case that `RSP_EXCLUDE_TELEMETRY` was set.

 ## Backwards Compatibility Analysis